hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 This endpoint is hit with a GET and returns the requested session information within a given datacenter.
 By default, the datacenter of the agent is queried;
-however, the dc can be provided using the "?dc=" query parameter.
+however, the dc can be provided using the `?dc=` query parameter.
 The session being queried must be provided on the path.

 It returns a JSON body like this: